dogestreet/proxypool/README.md

  * Address validation
  * Redis pubsub for share logging

 Currently only Scrypt is supported for upstream servers.
-This repository does not include the payout system only share logging.

 ## How it works (how to proxy Stratum) ##
 The main problem to solve is how to generate unique work for every proxypool client.